Spousal Support Attorney In Lithonia, Georgia

 Separating and divorcing spouses have to figure out how to start life over without the support of their husbands and wives.
 After all, if both spouses are wage-earners, divorce can mean losing a substantial portion of the household income.
-It’s even more frightening when a spouse has not worked in years, and must now return to an unfamiliar job market.
+It’s even more frightening when a spouse has not worked in years and must now return to an unfamiliar job market.
 Fortunately, Georgia law allows spouses to petition the court for spousal support, which is commonly referred to as alimony.
 E.N.
-Banks-Ware Law Firm, LLC, represents spouses on both sides of alimony cases, and our family law attorneys will fight for terms that are reasonable and fair to you.
+Banks-Ware Law Firm, LLC, represents spouses on both sides of alimony cases, and our family law attorney will fight for terms that are reasonable and fair to you.

 What Is Spousal Support?

 There are numerous misunderstandings that surround alimony.
 Spouses who are ordered to pay often view it as punishment or believe they will be forced to underwrite the other party’s expensive lifestyle.
 Those who are asking for it commonly believe it is subject to a formula, the way child support is calculated.
 Both are untrue.

 It is improper for a court to use alimony solely to punish one spouse.
 Although marital conduct – and misconduct – will be considered by a court in deciding alimony, it is but one of several factors.
 Not to mention that marital conduct cuts both ways.
 If the other spouse accuses you of ending the marriage, you can do the same.

 Similarly, an award of alimony is not designed to compel a spouse to fund the other party’s lavish way of life.
 Rather, the goal of alimony is to ensure that both spouses can economically support themselves after divorce.
 A proper award of alimony balances one spouse’s needs with the other spouse’s ability to pay.
 There are guidelines the court has to consider, but awards vary from one case to the next.